50+ Shocking British Insults You Need To Know

 • Knob - Someone who's being particularly difficult or unpleasant ("Don't be such a knob about it, just help me move this sofa")

-11 Modern British Slang Insults
+11 Modern And Creative British Slang Insults

 Just when you thought British insults couldn't get more creative, along comes the younger generation with a fresh batch of put-downs.
 These modern insults, heavily influenced by urban culture, social media, and reality TV shows like Love Island, have taken over British schools, Twitter feeds, and city streets.